Skip to content

 if (

-geometry_column[0] not in pqt_ds.schema.names
+geometry_column[0] not in dataset.schema.names

-or geometry_column[1] not in pqt_ds.schema.names
+or geometry_column[1] not in dataset.schema.names

 ):